jsiek/B522-PL-Foundations/Unification.lagda.md

    provided that `x ∉ vars M` (this is known as the _occurs check_).
    Otherwise report that there are no solutions.

-3. Decompose equalities on function symbols
+3. Decompose an equality on function symbols

         (f ⦅ M₁ ...
 Mᵤ ⦆ ≐ f' ⦅ L₁ ...
 Lᵤ ⦆) ∷ eqs , σ    becomes    (M₁ ≐ L₁) ∷ ... ∷ (Mᵤ ≐ Lᵤ) ∷ eqs , σ